TristanShoemaker/WELPi/README.md

 Sense current clamp monitor and also radio data.
 Supervisor additionally runs `rtl_read`, which continuously collects temperature, weather and humidity data which is broadcast from acurite nodes on 433.92 MHz ISM using an RTL-SDR.
-Data is cleaned, formatted and stored in the database to be retrieved later.
+Data are cleaned, formatted and stored in the database to be retrieved later.

 ### Frontend side:
 `streamlit_pi` runs on AWS EC2, although it ran originally on the RPi as well.
 A webpage is setup in python using streamlit.
-Data is plotted using through `StreampPlot` using Altair, a vega-lite python wrapper. `Streamplot` pulls a timerange of data from the RPi Mongo server using `WELData`, which prepares data for plotting and calculates additional metrics for the house systems.
+Data are plotted using through `StreampPlot` using Altair, a vega-lite python wrapper. `Streamplot` pulls a timerange of data from the RPi Mongo server using `WELData`, which prepares data for plotting and calculates additional metrics for the house systems.